MarcusMLarsson/Azure-Data-Factory-Demo/readme.md

   <h3> A deeper dive into Azure Data Factory </h3>

   <p> Azure Data Factory consists of 6 main components.
-If you understand these components, you understand Azure Data Factory. </p>
+If you understand these components, you understand Azure Data Factory.
+The components are the following: </p>
      <img src="https://www.cathrinewilhelmsen.net/scribbles/wp-content/uploads/2019/11/CathrineWilhelmsenBeginnersGuidetoAzureDataFactory03_Components-1.png">

   <ul>